 The hon.
-Baronet will forgive me-I am sure he will, because he tooks as if he will - while I allude again to the subject of leases The hon Baronet, on the occasion I have alluded to, complained that it was a great pity the farmers did not grow more flax; but it is curious that I should have since seen it stated in a Brighton paper-the hon-Baronet's county paper-I do not know how truly-that the hon Baionet's own tenants have leases which forbid them to grow flax.
-However, it is quite probable the hon.
+Baronet will forgive me-I am sure he will, because he looks as if he will - while I allude again to the subject of leases.
+The hon.
+Baronet, on the occasion I have alluded to, complained that it was a great pity the farmers did not grow more flax; but it is curious that I should have since seen it stated in a Brighton paper-the hon.
+Baronet's county paper-I do not know how truly-that the hon.
+Baronet's own tenants have leases which forbid them However, it is quite proto grow flax. bable the hon.
 Baronet does not know what covenants there are in his leases; but, be that as it may, at any rate it is very common, I know, to insert in leases a prohibition to cultivate flax.
 This just shows the manner in which the landlords carry on the agriculture of the country.
-The original notion of the injury done by flax to the land was derived, I believe, from Vingil, who stated something to the effect that flax was very scourging to the land.
+The original notion of the injury done by flax to the land was derived, I believe, from Virgil, who stated something to the effect that flax was very scourging to the land.
 I have no doubt it was from this source that some learned lawyer has derived the usual covenant on this subject in leases.

 I have alluded to the condition of the agricultural labourers at the present time; but I feel bound to say, that whilst the farmers are in a worse position than they have been for the last ten years, I believe the agricultural labourers have passed the winter, though it was a five-months' winter, and severe, with less suffering from distress than the previous winters.
-I mention this because it is a remarkable proof of the degree in which a low price of food is beneficial to the labouring classes. can demonstrate that in the manufacturing districts, whenever food is dear, wages are low; and that whenever food is low, wages rise.
-That the manufacturcis can prove.
+I mention this because it is a remarkable proof of the degree in which a low price of food is beneficial to the labouring classes.
+I can demonstrate that in the manufacturing districts, whenever food is dear, wages are low; and that whenever food is low, wages rise.
+That the manufacturers can prove.
 Then I stated it as my own opinion, that the agricultural labourers are in a better state than they were in previous winters.
-But does not that show that the agricultural labourers, having only just so much wages as wil. find them in subsistence, derive benefit from the plenty of the first necessaries of life?
-Their wages do not use in the same proportion as the price of food uses, but then neither do their wages fall in the same proportion as the price of food falls.
-Therefore in all cases the agricultural labourers are in a better state when food is low than when it is is rather hard in the landlord to point the farmer out as the cause of the want of employment for labour-as the man to be marked.
-Lord Hardwicke has lately made an address to the labourers of Haddenham, in which he said,-
+But does not that show that the agricultural labourers, having only just so much wages as will. find them in subsistence, derive benefit from the plenty of the first necessaries of life?
+Their wages do not rise in the same proportion as the price of food rises, but then neither do their wages fall in the same proportion as the price of food falls.
+Therefore in all cases the agricultural labourers are in a better state when food is low than when it is high.

 Now, I am bound to state, that whatever is the condition of the agricultural labourer, I believe the farmer is not responsible for that condition while he is placed as at present.
 I have heard many exhortations to the farmer that he must employ more labour.
 I believe the farmer is very unjustly required to do this.
 The farmer stands between the landlord and the suffering peasantry.
-It
+It is rather hard in the landlord to point the farmer out as the cause of the want of employment for labour-as the man Lord Hardwicke has to be marked. lately made an address to the labourers of Haddenham, in which he said,-

-'Conciliate your employers, and, if they do not perform their dury to you and themselves, address yourselves to the landlords, and I assure you that you will find us ready to urge our own tenants to the proper cultivation of their faims, and, consequently, to the just employment of the labourer'
+'Conciliate your employers, and, if they do not perform their duty to you and themselves, address yourselves to the landlords; and I assure you that you will find us ready to urge our own tenants to the proper cultivation of their farms, and, consequently, to the just employment of the labourer.